FailAcademy/learning/wdp-london/_slides/week-05/04b-pong.md

 # Agenda

-* Learn how to build SVGs from scratch
+- Learn how to build SVGs from scratch
-* Practice OOP programming and logic in JavaScript
+- Practice OOP programming and logic in JavaScript
-* Build a "Pong" game using SVGs dynamically generated from ES.next classes
+- Build a "Pong" game using SVGs dynamically generated from ES2015 classes
-* Have some fun with this :)
+- Have some fun with this :)

 ---